-The machine name where the domain administration server is running.
+The machine name where the domain application server is running.
 The default value is localhost.

-The port number of the domain administration server listening for administration requests.
+The port number of the domain application server listening for administration requests.
 The default port number for Enterprise Edition is 4849.

-If set to true, uses SSL/TLS to communicate with the domain administration server.
+If set to true, uses SSL/TLS to communicate with the domain application server.